-Dwelling-Unit Mechanical Ventilation - A mechanical exchange of indoor air with outdoor air throughout a Dwelling Unit, using a Balanced System, Exhaust System, Supply System, or combination thereof that is designed to operate continuously or through a programmed intermittent schedule to satisfy a Dwelling Unit ventilation rate.
+Dwelling-Unit Mechanical Ventilation System - An exhaust system, supply system, or combination thereof that is designed to A mechanically exchange of indoor air with outdoor air throughout a Dwelling Unit, using a Balanced System, Exhaust System, Supply System, or combination thereof that is designed to when operateing continuously or through a programmed intermittent schedule to satisfy a whole house Dwelling Unit ventilation rate.

-Electric Auxiliary Energy (Eae) - The average annual Auxiliary Electric Consumption for a gas furnace or boiler in Kilowatt-Hours per year as published in the AHRI Consumer's Directory of Certified Efficiency Ratings.
+Electric Auxiliary Energy (Eae) - The average annual auxiliary electrical energy consumption Auxiliary Electric Consumption for a gas furnace or boiler in kKilowatt-Hhours per year as published in the AHRI Consumer's Directory of Certified Efficiency Ratings.